Work From Home Freelance Voice Over Jobs

 Voice Over Jobs for Audio Books

-For years now there's been a need for people to record audio books.
+For years now there's been a need for people to record audio books - creating a marketplace for at home book /audio recording jobs.
 Indeed, voice jobs for audio books are on the increase!
 From a best seller, right the way through to audio books for children.
 Each will require a different voice.
 Audiobook voice jobs are increasingly available as more people are using ebooks on portable devices.

 Obviously, if you get a job as a voiceover artist you wouldn't record the whole book in one sitting!
 Maybe a book is quite short, perhaps reading out loud a 10 page book with 20-30 pages so that a child can turn the pages of the real book and follow what you're saying.
 Freelance voice over jobs are more in demand every day.